 Getting Around Camp

 The main locations of camp are a mix of close together and spread out.
 The cabins, dining hall, bathhouse, and tenting area are all fairly close.
 The ritual hall is roughly a ten minute stroll/roll from this location on the road with a hill mentioned above.
+There are steeper areas with stairs (see below photo) between some cabins and the dining hall.
+There are cabins with less steep/more accessible entrances.

 Covid-19